This post may contain affiliate links. Please read my disclosure policy.

-- 2 2/3 cups shredded carrots, about 5 large (use the large holes of a box grater to shred the carrots)
+- 2 ⅔ cups shredded carrots about 5 large (use the large holes of a box grater to shred)

-- 1/2 cup buttermilk powder, found near regular powdered milk in the grocery store
+- ½ cup buttermilk powder found with regular powdered milk in the grocery store

-- 2 8 ounce packages cream cheese (chilled and cut into 16 equal pieces)
+- 16 ounces cream cheese chilled and cut into 16 equal pieces

-- Preheat oven to 350 degrees.
-Grease a 17×12 inch rimmed baking sheet.
+- Preheat oven to 350°F. Grease a 17×12 inch rimmed baking sheet.
 Line the pan with parchment paper and grease the parchment lightly.
 Set aside.

-- Cut a 6 by 8-inch cardboard rectangle and set aside.
-I used a cardboard cake circle for this step.
+- Cut a 6 by 8-inch rectangle out of a cardboard cake round and set aside.

 - In a medium bowl whisk together the flour, baking powder, baking soda, cinnamon, nutmeg, salt and cloves until blended.
 Set aside.